 It is precisely at this point that the crucial role of Jesus can truly be appreciated.
-When Philip, one of his disciples, requests Jesus to show the Father to them, Jesus chides Philip for not recognizing who he was in spite of being with him for so long (John 14:8-11).
+When Philip, one of his disciples, requests Jesus to show the Father to them, Jesus chides Philip for not recognizing who he was in spite of being with him for so long (see John 14: 8-11).
 Jesus then goes on to explicitly tell him that those who have seen him have seen God!
-This claim is amazing, to say the least.
+This claim is amazing, to say the least!
 Jesus describes his relationship to God in a way that no human being in his right mind has ever come close to saying.
 He and the Father are in a relationship that is so intimate-one is in the other and vice versa-that to see Jesus is to see God.
-Indeed, earlier in John's Gospel, Jesus declares, "I and the Father are one" (10:30).
+Indeed, earlier in John's Gospel he declares, "I and the Father are one" (10:30).

 The analogy that comes to my engineering mind is that of a cube, wanting to identify with a two-dimensioned world, becoming a square.
-It should be noted that it is still 100 percent cube in three dimensions and 100 percent square in two dimensions, but this is possible only because the square is the image of a cube in two dimensions.
-Being God and human at the same time is not like a mixture between salt and sugar where one would be (n) % of the whole and the other (100 - n) %.
-Rather, it is a unique relationship between two entities that have a special relationship with each other-one is the image of the other.
-So in Jesus Christ, divinity and humanity combine without any confusion, and it is manifested in the seamlessly integrated life of this simple Galilean carpenter as recorded in the first four books of the New Testament.
+It should be noted that it is still one hundred percent cube in three dimensions and one hundred percent square in two dimensions, but this is possible only because the square is the image of a cube in two dimensions.
+Being God and human at the same time is not like a mixture between salt and sugar where one would be n % of the whole and the other (100-n) %; rather, it is a unique relationship between two entities that have a special relationship with each other-one is the image of the other.
+So, in Jesus Christ, divinity and humanity combine without any confusion, and it is manifested in the seamlessly integrated life of this simple Galilean carpenter as recorded in the first four books of the New Testament.

 Jesus said that he and the Father were one.
 He prayed to the Father that the "oneness" of the disciples should reflect the "oneness" that he himself enjoyed with the Father (John 17:11, 21-23).
 The word one in these verses is in the neuter gender in the Greek language (hen).
 It implies oneness in essence and not sameness of persons.
-If Jesus had meant the latter, then John would have used the Greek masculine gender for the word one (heis).
-What is implicit in these verses of Scripture is that the agent of this oneness in God and his community-the church-is God the Holy Spirit
+If it was the latter that Jesus had meant, John would have used the Greek masculine gender for the word one (heis).
+What is implicit in these verses of Scripture is that the agent of this oneness in God and his community-the church-is God the Holy Spirit.

-An overwhelming number of Scriptures attribute full divinity to all three per- sons.
-Thus the early church is driven to the only option: that these three distinct persons in some way constitute the one divine being.
-Over the next centuries, the church came to articulate the doctrine of God as Trinity-a word not found in canonical Scriptures-by semantically combining both the unity of the essence of the Godhead and the three distinct personalities of Father, Son, and Holy Spirit.
+An overwhelming number of Scriptures attribute full divinity to all three persons8.
+Thus the early church is driven to the only option that is open: that these three distinct persons in some way constitute the One Divine Being.
+Over the next centuries, the church comes to articulate the doctrine of God as Trinity, a word not found in canonical Scriptures, that attempts to semantically combine both the unity of the essence of the Godhead and the three distinct personalities of Father, Son and Holy Spirit.9